-Note that the min_free parameters of all stacks is enlarged to 8 K-cells if debugging is switched off to avoid excessive GC.
+Note that the min_free parameter of all stacks is enlarged to 8 K cells if debugging is switched off in order to avoid excessive GC.
 GC complicates tracing because it renames the $G\langle NNN\rangle$ variables and replaces unreachable variables with the atom \bnfmeta{garbage_collected}.
-Calling nodebug/0 does not reset the initial free-margin because several parts of the toplevel and debugger disable debugging of system coderegions.
+Calling nodebug/0 does not reset the initial free-margin because several parts of the top-level and debugger disable debugging of system code regions.
 See also set_prolog_stack/2.